vwxyzjn/cleanrl/docs/advanced/hyperparameter-tuning.md

 ???+ info

     When optimizing Atari games, you can put the human normalized scores in `target_scores` (Mnih et al., 2015, Extended Data Table 2)[^1], as done in the following example.
 The first number for each environment is the score obtained by random play and the second number is the score obtained by professional game testers.
+Note here we using `aggregation_type="median"`, this means we will optimize for the *median* of the human normalized scores *averaged* over the `num_seeds=3` *experiments* for each trial.

     ```python
     tuner = Tuner(